evanjd/python-logi-circle/README.md

 - Query/filter the activity history by start time and/or activity properties (duration, relevance)
 - Set name, timezone, streaming mode and privacy mode of a given camera
 - On-demand polling from server to update camera properties
+- Subscribe to WebSocket API to handle camera property updates and activities pushed from API
 - Read camera properties (see "play with props" example)

 ## Features planned

-- Websocket integration to subscribe to camera events (motion, etc)
 - Update Home Assistant integration to support v0.2.x version of this library (dependent on Logitech's public release of their API)

 ## Usage example